 The Harriers training plan begins in January of each year, starting with a period of base building.
 In the winter and spring, the plan builds to the Brooklyn Half Marathon in May.
 Our training schedule diverges in August into workouts that focus on Short to Mid-distance and Half to Full Marathons

 The Harriers training plan begins in January of each year and includes a period of base building which covers runners of all distance focuses.
-Our training schedule diverges in August into workouts which focus on Short to Mid-distance and Half to Full Marathon
+In June, we turn to shorter distance traininy, culminating at Team Champs in July.
+Our training schedule diverges again in August into workouts which focus on Short to Mid-distance and Half to Full Marathon

 The workouts reflect the same as the overall team plan.
 However, this plan allows you to personalize your paces and training load.
 Most importantly, use this plan to set a realistic goal for the marathon.
-If you pick a goal and can't keep up with the recommended training and race paces, readjust
+If you pick a goal and can't keep up with the recommended training and race paces, readjust.
+The 2019 Fall Marathon Plan will be published later this year.